Department of Defense Education Activity (DoDEA)

 Army National Guard Service members on PCS orders are eligible for space required, tuition free schooling.
 Service members on TDY orders of 180 days or more may attend on a space available, tuition free basis.

-DoDEA is an agency of the U.S. Department of Defense, headquartered in Alexandria, VA, that serves as an umbrella agency to monitor DoDEA Europe , DoDEA Pacific , and the DoDEA Americas .
+DoDEA is an agency of the U.S. Department of Defense, headquartered in Alexandria, VA, that serves as an umbrella agency to monitor DoDEA Europe, DoDEA Pacific, and the DoDEA Americas.
 Each area is managed by an area director.
 Within each area, the schools are organized into districts headed by superintendents.
-DoDEA currently operates 164 schools in 8 districts located in 11 foreign countries, 7 states, Guam, and Puerto Rico.
+DoDEA currently operates 160 schools in 8 districts located in 11 foreign countries, 7 states, Guam, and Puerto Rico.
+There are 996,069 military connected Children of all ages worldwide, of which more than 69,688 (6.9%) are enrolled in DoDEA schools and served by approximately 8,700 educators.

 Department of Defense Education Activity (DoDEA) Americas Within the United States, DoDEA schools provide tuition-free education for the dependent Children of Army National Guard Soldier activated on Title 10 or Title 32 for at least 1 year and occupying (or within 90 days of being provided) permanent living quarters on any military installations with a DoDEA school program.
-For DoDEA schools on US territories, base housing is not a requirement for enrollment.
+For DoDEA schools on U.S. territories, base housing is not a requirement for enrollment.
 DoDEA Americas provides comprehensive educational programs on military installations located in Alabama, Georgia, Kentucky, New York, North Carolina, South Carolina, Virginia, Puerto Rico, and Cuba that are competitive within that of any school system in the United States.
 DoDEA Americas provide K-12 education, but not all levels are available at every location.
 Where the grade level program is not offered, dependent students living on the military installations attend schools operated by the Local Education Agency in the civilian community.
-DoDEA Americas operates 51 schools on 15 installations, in 7 states, Puerto Rico, and Guam, serving approximately 22,000.
+DoDEA Americas operates 50 schools at 17 locations, in 7 states, Puerto Rico, and Guam, serving approximately 21,458.

-Department of Defense Education Activity (DoDEA) overseas: DoDEA offers comprehensive educational programs for military Family members, grades K-12, in overseas locations.
-DoDEA-Europe operates 65 schools within 3 districts throughout Europe.
+Department of Defense Education Activity (DoDEA) Overseas: DoDEA offers comprehensive educational programs for military Family members, grades K-12, in overseas locations.
+DoDEA-Europe operates 64 schools at 26 locations throughout Europe.
 Their footprint consists of the following countries: Germany, Belgium, Netherland, United Kingdom, Bahrain, Italy, Spain and Turkey.
-DoDEA-Pacific operates 47 schools within 4 districts serving 21 U.S. military installations across Guam, mainland Japan, Okinawa, and South Korea.
+DoDEA-Pacific operates 45 schools at 17 locations across Guam, Japan (including Okinawa), and South Korea.
 Enrollment is provided on a space available basis for Army National Guard Soldier activated for 180 days or more consecutively.

 For more information about the schools, employment, and other topics, please visit the website maintained by the Department of Defense Education Activity: